Milestone #20350: IOTA BPM deployment

 Collect functional specification from IOTA specialists and document in the Wiki.

-#1 Updated by John Diamond about 1 year ago
+#1 Updated by John Diamond over 1 year ago

 Here are some specs that I received via e-mail from Chip -

 I realized that I forgot to send along the naming convention.
 This is attached, but the general convention for IOTA BPMs is:

 where gg is the girder, y is L/R/C (left, right, or center), and x is a single character for channel.
 Unfortunately this prohibits the use of 2-character designators like we've used with the line, but we really would like to stick with the 8-character legacy naming space for the short character designation.
 What I would propose is the following for 'x':

 V = Vertical position

 I = Intensity (amplitude)

 A/B/C/D = individual button magnitudes